-Practice tests are the best way to get acclimated to the timing and question formats that you'll encounter on the AP Human Geography exam.
+Full-length practice tests are the best way to get acclimated to the timing and question formats you'll encounter on the AP Human Geography exam.
 They'll also help you figure out where you need to put in additional study time to improve your scores.

 Official AP Human Geography Practice Tests

-2006 AP Human Geography Exam (PDF download)
+Official AP Human Geography Exam Page

 Authenti City is a great place.
 The people are so honest, and their practice tests are the best you can get anywhere.
 Wouldn't recommend it as a vacation destination, though.
 You will not be able to escape from reality.